percona/grafana-dashboards/README.md

 ## Grafana dashboards for measuring MySQL and MongoDB performance using Prometheus

 This is a set of Grafana dashboards for database and system monitoring using Prometheus datasource.
-The dashboards rely on the small patch applied on Grafana (see below).

  * Amazon RDS OS metrics (CloudWatch datasource)
  * Cross Server Graphs